mafew98/RingStore/README.md

 - Add a key-value pair deletion function. (trivial)

+- Use a consistent hash function like Murmur3.

 - Reduce the number of listener threads used on each server.

 - Standardize Error reporting.